CyberSocYork/cybersoc.co.uk/README.md

 # Setting up a development environment
 ## VSCode
-I'd recommend downloading VSCode for developing this project, as it has a couple of helpful extensions we'll mention slightly further in.
+I'd recommend installing VSCode for developing this project, as it has a couple of helpful extensions we'll mention slightly further in.

-### Installing VSCode
-The easiest way to get started with VSCode is to head over to [code.visualstudio.com](https://code.visualstudio.com/) and download the latest *Stable Build* from the website.

-You can also install VSCode through most package managers, so do that if you'd prefer.

 ### Live Server & Sass Compiler
 We style our website with Sass, compiling to standard CSS with every new build.
 Sass supports a lot of useful features (like nested selectors) which aren't possible in vanilla CSS.
 This speed up development a lot and makes it a bit more bearable, too.
 If you're interested in exactly what the differences are, I'd recommend having a gander at [the documentation.](https://sass-lang.com/documentation)